Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 ### Modifiers
 _7th-level Nightstalker - Shadow Shot Variant feature_

-You may add a single modifier to both **Hunter or Hunted** and **Shadow Scout**:

-**Hunter or Hunted** Modifiers:
+You get access to one of the following

-1. Necrosis: When a marked enemy dies, regain health equal to 1d6 times your Ranger Level.
+1. **Necrosis**: When a marked enemy dies, regain hit points equal to your Wisdom modifier.
-2. Bloom: When a marked enemy dies, it explodes dealing 25 or their max hp (whichever is lower) necrotic damage to all creatures within a 5 ft radius. (damage stacks with Black Hole)
+2. **Bloom**: When a marked enemy dies, enemies within 5 ft take 2d6 necrotic damage

-**Shadow Scout** Modifiers:

-1. Over the Horizon: You and all allies within 50 ft are not negatively impacted by traveling at a fast pace when moving through your Favored Terrain
+3. **Over the Horizon**: You and all allies within 30 ft are not negatively impacted by traveling at a fast pace when moving through your Favored Terrain
-2. One with the Abyss: You and all allies within 50 ft are able to move stealthily at a normal pace when moving through your Favored Terrain
+4. **One with the Abyss**: You and all allies within 30 ft are able to move stealthily at a normal pace when moving through your Favored Terrain

 {% end %}